phungorquan/THESIS/README.md

 # THESIS
-All thesis files will be stored in this repository.
-Almost are module files
+All thesis module's files will be stored here/